johnproodian/photo-port/README.md

 # Photo Port

-A basic portfolio page for a photographer with biography, gallery, and contact pages--built with React.js.
+A basic portfolio page for a photographer with abpout me, contact, and various photo gallery pages--built with React.js.

-## Installation

-## Usage/walkthrough/screenshots
+## Screenshots

 ## Website